-If the computer has been recently moved or serviced the cables for the hard drive may have become loose or are not connected properly.
-Open the computer and verify that the hard drive cables are connected and connected properly to the hard drive and the motherboard.
+If the computer was recently moved or serviced, the cables for the hard drive may have become loose or are not connected properly.
+Open the computer and verify the hard drive cables are connected and connected properly to the hard drive and the motherboard.

 Jumpers not set properly

-If a new IDE device has been recently added to the computer and the jumpers are not set properly it can cause a no fixed disk error message.
-Verify that the jumpers on the hard drive or other IDE devices are set properly to Master or Slave.
+If a new IDE device was recently added to the computer and the jumpers are not set properly, it can cause a no fixed disk error message.
+Verify that the jumpers on the hard drive or other IDE devices are set properly to primary or secondary.

-Today, most computers will auto detect the hard drive in CMOS but some computers may need for the hard drive to be defined in CMOS.
-If a hard drive is not defined in CMOS this issue will occur.
+Today, most computers auto detect the hard drive in CMOS but some computers may need for the hard drive to be defined in CMOS.
+If a hard drive is not defined in CMOS, this error occurs.